emlab-solutions/pyemaps/docs/source/visualization.rst

 .. warning::
     Due to issues with share library, some older version of DM can no longer import pyemaps.
-    In this case, we do not recommend DM for pyemaps.
+    In this case, pyemaps does not work inside DM.

 .. code-block:: python